jqnatividad/qsv/README.md

 * `QSV_COMMENTS` - set to a comment character which will ignore any lines (including the header) that start with this character (default: comments disabled).
 * `QSV_LOG_LEVEL` - set to desired level (default - off, error, warn, info, trace, debug).
 * `QSV_LOG_DIR` - when logging is enabled, the directory where the log files will be stored.
 If the specified directory does not exist, qsv will attempt to create it.
 If not set, the log files are created in the directory where qsv was started.
 See [Logging](docs/Logging.md#logging) for more info.
+* `QSV_NO_UPDATE` - prohibit self-update version check of the latest qsv release published on GitHub.

 > **NOTE:** To get a list of all environment variables with the `QSV_` prefix, run `qsv --envlist`.